keboola/connection-docs/manipulation/transformations/sandbox/index.md

 There are two ways to create a sandbox:

-- A plain sandbox simply loads tables from Storage into your sandbox.
+- **Plain sandbox** -- Load tables from Storage into your sandbox.
 The data are always loaded from scratch.
 When you modify the input mapping (for example, by adding another table), the old sandbox is deleted and a new one is created.

-- A transformation sandbox, on the other hand, can be used for gradual development of transformations.
-The input structure can be modified during the process without deleting the current state of the sandbox.
+- **Transformation sandbox** -- Use for gradual development of transformations; the input structure can be modified during the process without deleting the current state of the sandbox.

 ### Plain Sandbox

 {: .image-popup}
 ![MySQL sandbox](/manipulation/transformations/sandbox/sandbox-mysql-load-data.png)

 Use the **Load data** button to load tables or whole buckets into a sandbox.
-You can limit the number of rows that are loaded, this is useful for sampling a large table, or use the **preserve** option to keep the current state of your sandbox.
+You can limit the number of rows that are loaded;
+this is useful for sampling a large table.
+Or, use the **Preserve** option to keep the current state of your sandbox.
-Otherwise it will be emptied.
-The **preserver** option is handy when you need to add a table to your working sandbox.
+Otherwise, it will be emptied.
+The **Preserve** option comes in handy when you need to add a table to your working sandbox.

 Imported tables will have their full names including bucket names as table names.